tamas-p/hisma/packages/hisma/README.md

 );
 ```

-This is for no other use than show you how it will be visualized if you use the hisma_visual_monitor.
+It has no other use than show you how it will be visualized if you use the [hisma_visual_monitor](https://pub.dev/packages/hisma_visual_monitor).
 The dashed line means that it is a state machine:

 ![minimal state machine](doc/resources/hisma_minimal.png)